ermongroup/cs323-notes/logic/representation/index.md

     conjunctions into CNF using this procedure can create an exponential number of clauses.)

-Checking satisfiability in CNF form is easy.
+Checking if an assignment satisfies a CNF formula is easy.
 A clause is satisfiable if and only if at least one of the literals (a variable or the negation of a variable) is set to true.
 A sentence is satisfiable if and only if each clause is satisfiable.

 Suppose we want to test the satisfiability of a formula $$\Delta$$ in CNF.
 Consider what happens when we set a propositional variable $$P$$ to true.